Find out more

 - Ensure that your organisations polices and procedures do not refer to specific genders.
 If they do, consider removing these references.

-- Develop an anti-bullying policy which covers bullying of LGBT+ people and put in place reporting and disciplinary procedures that enable people to report discrimination in confidence and to sanction where necessary.
+- Develop an anti-bullying policy which covers bullying of LGBTQ+ people and put in place reporting and disciplinary procedures that enable people to report discrimination in confidence and to sanction where necessary.
 Ensure that appropriate action is taken should discrimination be reported.
 As this will help to build trust and confidence that your organisation will not tolerate this.

 - Incorporate diversity awareness training for committee board members and volunteers.

-- Connect with other local groups who have a reputation of being inclusive to seek advice on how to run and adapt sessions and activities that make LGBT+ people feel more comfortable and confident.
+- Connect with other local groups who have a reputation of being inclusive to seek advice on how to run and adapt sessions and activities that make LGBTQ+ people feel more comfortable and confident.

 - Supporting LGBT+ campaigns and events like Stonewall Rainbow Laces, Pride Month, LGBT+ History Month.
 For information see the Pride Sports Website for a calendar of events.

-- Running fundraising events for LGBT+ charities.
+- Running fundraising events for LGBTQ+ charities.

 Marketing and communications are essential mechanisms to help you recruit and retain your people.
-Demonstrating and promoting that you offer an inclusive environment for LGBT+ people is an important way of breaking down barriers and letting people know they can be themselves.
+Demonstrating and promoting that you offer an inclusive environment for LGBTQ+ people is an important way of breaking down barriers and letting people know they can be themselves.
 There are a number of ways you can do this:

 - Ensuring you use diverse imagery on your website, social media pages and marketing materials.